mnemonic indexing

 Domain knowledge works the same way.
 History, medicine, geography, engineering, philosophy—each appears overwhelming at first.
 But each can be distilled to a finite set of optimally generative elements that, once internalized, unlock far more than their number suggests.

-In conventional education, learners are often immersed in volume before structure.
+• In conventional education, learners are often immersed in volume before structure.
 We get exposed to new terms before the previous concepts take root.
-Adding new information to unstable information creates a very noisy channel- especially if we are passively reviewing the material.
+Adding new information to unstable information creates a very noisy channel- especially if we are passively exposing ourselves to the material.
 It should be no surprise then, that many of us can struggle to recall even a handful of pieces of knowledge just weeks after a semester long course.

 We reverse that order: high structure : low volume